Developer Platform

 5. Agent-to-Agent (A2A) Delegation

-If you have a general-purpose agent that needs domain expertise it doesn't have, you can delegate to the AI Front Door domain agent using the A2A protocol.
+If you have a general-purpose agent that needs domain expertise it does not have, you can delegate to the AI Front Door domain agent using the A2A protocol.
 Your agent POSTs a task to the A2A endpoint and receives a structured result.

 POST a task to the domain agent